MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 You can fetch transcripts of a meeting using the meeting ID and the user ID of the meeting organizer, also known as organizer ID.
 The Graph REST APIs fetch transcripts based on the meeting ID and organizer ID passed as parameters in the API.

-To obtain meeting ID and organizer ID fetching transcript, choose one of the two ways:
+To obtain meeting ID and organizer ID for fetching the transcript, choose one of the two ways:

 - [Subscribe to change notifications](#subscribe-to-change-notifications)
 - [Use Bot Framework](#use-bot-framework-to-get-meeting-id-and-organizer-id)